 The Deployment Web Service server role requires elevated permissions to provision organizations in the CRM database.
 If you want to adhere to a least-privileged model, the safest approach for implementing SPNs in a hosted Microsoft Dynamics CRM infrastructure involves having the Deployment Web Service run under a different domain user account than the Application Service.

 If you follow this suggestion to use separate domain accounts for these server roles, you should check to make sure that the SPN is correct for each account before you start Microsoft Dynamics CRM Server Setup.
 This will make it easier for you to set the correct SPN when necessary.

-If Kernel Mode Authentication is enabled, the SPNs will be defined for the machine account, regardless of the specified service account.
-When implementing a web farm, Kernel Mode Authentication should be enabled and the local ApplicationHost.config file should be modified accordingly.
+If kernel-mode authentication is enabled, the SPNs will be defined for the machine account, regardless of the specified service account.
+When you implement a web farm, enable kernel-mode authentication and change the local ApplicationHost.config file.

 For more information about SPNs and how to set them, see Service Principal Name (SPN) checklist for Kerberos authentication with IIS 7.0/7.5